-- pressure is measured through the CVC.
-Since mid 1980, a T connector has been used to obtain the pressure transduction in waveform during the CVC insertion12. - 69 The arrhythmias are present when the catheter touches the heart walls, therefore it is - translated in an extreme depth of the catheter, its presence forces the immediate CVC relocation^{13,14,15}. - However, clinical studies that compare the utility of these tests with chest X-ray (Gold standard for correct CVC placement) are needed^{1,8}. - The objective of this paper is to demonstrate the utility of clinical test to determine the correct placement of the CVC in overweight patients in critical condition, treated in the ICU of the Medical Unit of High Specialty (MUHS) of Traumatology and Orthopedics (TAO) of the Mexican Social Security Institute of Puebla (MSSI). - 78 - 79 Material and Method - 80 Cross Sectional Study, carried out in the Medical Unit of High Speciality of 81 Traumatology and Orthopedics of Mexican Social Security Institute in Puebla during the 82 period from July to December of 2014. - Thirty one patients of the ICU were included to which 1 CVC was placed by patient in a subclavian via (incidence), bilateral, older than 14 years old, both genders, without alterations in the consciousness, with an BMI between 25 and 29.9 (overweight) and hemodynamically stable.
-The variables were age, sex, BMI and clinical diagnostic test. - The aseptic and antiseptic of the region was performed with cutaneous antiseptic solution of chlorhexidinegluconate at 2% p/v and isopropyl alcohol at 70% made by Care Fusion.
-The catheter used was a permanent type of three 7fr lumen of 20cm of length of radiopaque polyurethane with a flexible tip Blue Flex Tip made by Arrow International, Inc. - The placement was done percutaneous, once the catheter was placed clinical tests for determining the correct placement were done: verifying cardiac arrhythmias, test of venous return, measurement of CVC pressure and external length of the catheter.
-At the end of the procedure to all of the patients a clinical examination and a chest x-ray were performed.
+However, clinical studies that compare the utility of these tests with chest X-ray (Gold standard for correct CVC placement) are needed^{1,8}.

+The objective of this paper is to demonstrate the utility of clinical test to determine the correct placement of the CVC in overweight patients in critical condition, treated in the ICU of the High Speciality Medical Unit (HSMU) of Traumatology and Orthopedics of the

+- 79 Mexican Social Security Institute of Puebla (IMSS in spanish). - 80

+81 Material and Method

+Cross Sectional Study, carried out in the Medical Unit of High Speciality of Traumatology and Orthopedics of Mexican Social Security Institute in Puebla during the period from July to December of 2014.

+Thirty one patients of the ICU were included to which 1 CVC was placed by patient in a subclavian via (incidence), bilateral, older than 14 years old, both genders, without alterations in the consciousness, with an BMI between 25 and 29.9 (overweight) and hemodynamically stable.
+The variables were age, sex, BMI and clinical diagnostic test.

+The aseptic and antiseptic of the region was performed with cutaneous antiseptic solution of chlorhexidinegluconate at 2% p/v and isopropyl alcohol at 70% made by Care Fusion.
+The catheter used was a permanent type of three 7fr lumen of 20cm of length of radiopaque polyurethane with a flexible tip Blue Flex Tip made by Arrow International, Inc.

+The placement was done percutaneous, once the catheter was placed clinical tests for determining the correct placement were done: verifying cardiac arrhythmias, test of venous return, measurement of CVC pressure and external length of the catheter.
+At 97 the end of the procedure to all of the patients a clinical examination and a chest x-ray98 were performed.
-97 The statistics used was descriptive, the sensitivity, specificity, positive predictive value 98 and negative predictive value, were determined for each clinical diagnosis test.
-The 99 data obtained were processed in the statistical program StatCalc version 8.1.3 for Mac.

-100 The population unit was consisted for each patient with subclavian CVC and a chest x-101 ray, which was considered the gold standard for the analysis of each clinical diagnosis 102 test.
-All the patients who accepted to participate in the study filled up an Informant

-- 103 Consent (IC) and the anonymous of the participants was respect at all times. - 104 Results
+- 99 The statistics used was descriptive, the sensitivity, specificity, positive predictive value - 100 and negative predictive value, were determined for each clinical diagnosis test.
+The - 101 data obtained were processed in the statistical program StatCalc version 8.1.3 for Mac. - 102 The population unit was consisted for each patient with subclavian CVC and a chest X- - 103 ray, which was considered the gold standard for the analysis of each clinical diagnosis - 104 test.
+All the patients who accepted to participate in the study filled up an Informant - 105 Consent (IC) and the anonymous of the participants was respect at all times. - 106 Results